mesibo/onpremise-loadable-modules/skeleton/README.md

 You can make an HTTP POST request using the module function `mesibo_http`.

 ```
-For example, if your request url looks like  `https://example.com/api.php?op=test`
+For example, if your request URL looks like  `https://example.com/api.php?op=test`
 The `url` parameter will be `"https://example.com/api.php"`
 The `post` parameter will be `"op=test"`

 The response to the HTTP request is available through the callback function `mesibo_module_http_data_callback_t`  with the callback data (of arbitrary data type) `cbdata`.
-If there are any additional parmaeters to the POST request such as authorization header,etc it can be passed in `opt.`
+If there are any additional parameters to the POST request such as authorization header, etc it can be passed in `opt.`
 ```cpp

 static mesibo_int_t skeleton_http(mesibo_module_t *mod) {